yushengtuimm/whatsapp2.0-demo/README.md

 ## Getting Started

-This is a chat functionality demo project using Next.js, styled-components, material-ui, and firebase.
+This is a demo chatting application using Next.js.

+The front-end use styled-components and material-ui additional stacks :
+$ npm install better-react-spinkit
+$ npm install timeago-react
+$ npm install moment

+The back-end is built into this demo using google's firestore database and built-in google authentication with firebase.
+It will process data with SSR and pass to the client. additional stacks :
+$ npm install email-validator
+$ npm install react-firebase-hooks